jss367/jss367.github.io/_posts/2018-07-09-kangaroos-and-wallabies-ii-building-a-model.md

+Looks good!

 ## Establish a Baseline

 Before we build a complex model, we should develop a baseline so we can gauge our model's performance.
 As we saw in the [first post](https://jss367.github.io/Preparing-folder-structure.html), there are more images of kangaroos than of wallabies, so we need to take that into consideration.
 For example, if our model accurately predicted 75% of images, that might sound good.
 But what if simply guessing "kangaroo" each time got the same result, then maybe the model isn't learning much at all.
 So what's the baseline?
 How many would we get from pure guessing?
 To answer that, we'll use a dummy classifier.
 Our dummy classifier will find the most common label and predict that for every image.

-If we had many classes, we could use something like sklearn's [DummyClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.dummy.DummyClassifier.html) with the `most_frequent` strategy, but we only have two classes so we don't need to do that.
-Let's simply figure out which of more classes we have then apply that to our test data.
+If we had many classes, we could use something like sklearn's [DummyClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.dummy.DummyClassifier.html) with the `most_frequent` strategy, but we only have two classes so we can simplify the process.
+Let's figure out which class has more examples and then guess that for every example in our test dataset.

 We know that all of our classes are either 0 or 1, so we can see which we have more of like so.

-We'll look at the test data because that's what we'll be comparing our final results against.

 ```python